aleksul/repid/README.md

 <br>

-**Repid** is a job queueing library for Python with focus on simplicity.
+**Repid** framework: simple to use, fast to run and extensible to adopt job scheduler.

 <br>